As a crime victim, you may have concerns related to your housing needs. Maybe:

 - Call your bank as soon as possible.
 The sooner you call, the more options you have.

-- Use Empire Justice Center’s Web-based foreclosure guide.
+- Use Empire Justice Center’s Foreclosure Guide.
 Follow the steps to protect yourself from foreclosure.

 - Call the NYS Office of the Attorney General's Homeowner Protection Program (HOPP) hotline at 855-466-3456.
 HOPP is a statewide network of over 90 housing counseling and legal services organizations.
 They help homeowners in danger of foreclosure in every county in New York.
 All services are free.